standardR/Global-Daily-River-Dissolved-Oxygen-Reconstruction/README.md

 - All input variables are derived from datasets with global coverage.
 - Model interpretability for input importance.

+## File Descriptions

+- **DO_benchmark.py**
+  Benchmark model script for comparing the performance of different models on the dataset.

+- **DO_benchmark_test.py**
+  Testing script for the benchmark model, used to evaluate performance on the test set.

+- **DOformer.py**
+  Main script defining and training the DOformer model.

+- **DOformerTest.py**
+  Testing script for the DOformer model, evaluating its performance on the test set.

+- **DOformerVal.py**
+  Validation script for the DOformer model, used for hyperparameter tuning and validation.

+- **DOformer_optuna.py**
+  Script for hyperparameter optimization of the DOformer model using Optuna.

+- **Google Earth Engine Data Extraction Code.txt**
+  Code for extracting data from Google Earth Engine (GEE).

+- **feature_importance_results.csv & global_delta.csv**
+  Results of the feature importance analysis.

+- **model_optuna.py**
+  Script for hyperparameter optimization of a general model using Optuna.

+- **requirements.txt**
+  Python environment dependency list for installing the required packages.

+- **test_predictions.csv**
+  Model predictions on the test set.

 ## Contact

 Jianrong Ma